0sani/fitnessBot/README.md

 ## Set Up

 Create a file called `config.py` and add a variable called `bot_id`.
-Set this variable equal to the user id of the bot account, as an int
+Set this variable equal to the discord user id of the bot account, as an int

 ## How to run